 The following are Irish films, whether through the language, religion, The Troubles, music, or mysticism, you can experience a little bit of Ireland and the Irish culture in your home.
 Side note: most adult Irish films are rated R due to language.
 This post contains links to watch movie trailers as well as affiliate links to DVDs, but most movies can also be seen via Amazon Prime and or Netflix.

 #1 The Matchmaker: (1997) Rated R. Comical & romantic.
 Overall it didn’t receive the highest of ratings.
 Why I like it?
-It’s based on a real life Irish festival in Lisdoonvarna, Galway.
-The movie was mostly shot in and around the real location of the matchmaker festival in Roundstone, Galway.
+It’s based on a real life Irish festival in Lisdoonvarna, County Clare.
+The movie was mostly shot in and around the real location of the matchmaker festival as well as in Roundstone, Galway.
 Trailer DVD

 #2 Leap Year: (2010) Rated PG.
 I have to confess that I absolutely love this film.
 It also didn’t receive great reviews, and I can understand via some of its clichés, cheesiness, and predictability.
 However, it’s an easy, clean, sweet movie to watch (can’t say that often about Irish movies) and had me laughing constantly.
 I also love it because I could relate with many, actually almost all, situations in the movie from my own experiences while living in Ireland.
 Trailer DVD